gaoyuanliang/covid19_knowledge_graph/README.md

 pip3 install neo4j
 ```

+# data collection

-1. collect the entities and relationships of covid 19 from wikibase by sparql  at https://query.wikidata.org/
+collect the entities and relationships of covid 19 from wikibase by sparql  at https://query.wikidata.org/

+# building knowledge graph at neo4j

-2. convert them to nodes and edges of noe4j
+convert them to nodes and edges of noe4j

-3. ingest them to noe4j
+ingest them to noe4j

-4. build use cases from no4j
+build use cases from no4j